abhi812/Job-Shop_accounting_database_system/README.md

 14. Delete all cut-jobs whose job-no is in a given range (1/month).
 15. Change the color of a given paint job (1/week).

--Further, application was built using JDBC to run SQL queries
+- Further, application was built using JDBC to run SQL queries
 - Finally, a web-based application was designed (for queries 1 and 13) using PHP.